ibm-cloud-docs/Cloudant/local/troubleshoot.md

 2. Run the MustGather tool with option `-n` or option `-o`.

    a.
-Update the `mustgather.ini` file to specify the nodes with
+Update the `mustgather.ini` file to specify the nodes with option `-n`.
-        option `-n`.

    - Specify the `-n` option the first time you run the MustGather tool.

    - Do not specify option `-n` for any subsequent runs unless the node information changes from the previous run.

    b.
-Update the `mustgather.ini` file to specify the nodes with
+Update the `mustgather.ini` file to specify the nodes with option `-o`.
-        option `-o`.

    - The `mustgather.tar` file is saved to the output directory when option `-o` is specified.

    - The `mustgather.tar` file is saved to the current directory when option `-o` is not specified.

 3. After you run the tool, send the `tar` file to {{site.data.keyword.IBM_notm}} support.

-## Monitor cluster health with Weatherreport
+## Monitor cluster health with Weather report
 {: #monitor-cluster-health-with-weatherreport}

-Use these instructions to use the Weatherreport utility to check the health of your {{site.data.keyword.cloudant_short_notm}} cluster.
-Weatherreport is a command-line application that provides information about the status of a dbcore node or cluster.
+Use these instructions to use the Weather report utility to check the health of your {{site.data.keyword.cloudant_short_notm}} cluster.
+Weather report is a command-line application that provides information about the status of a dbcore node or cluster.
 It is useful in troubleshooting cluster issues, such as increased latencies, low disk space, or node failures.

-### Running Weatherreport
+### Running Weather report
 {: #running-weatherreport}

-Run the Weatherreport utility to check your cluster health.
-By default, Weatherreport carries out checks for the local node.
+Run the Weather report utility to check your cluster health.
+By default, Weather report carries out checks for the local node.
 If you run it with the `--all-nodes` option, the whole cluster is checked.

 1. As `root` or `cloudant` user, update that user profile file with the following PATH or set the PATH in your current SSH